suzello/ghdExercise/README.md

 to test various scenarios please change the content in this file

 test_cases.docx has the screenshots of testing I performed on the code, which indicate that my solution is working correclty

+planning_documt.txt has the estimations, time taken by me and break down of the tasks which was requested as part of the exercise.